InCommon Technical Advisory Committee Charter

 - Charter, facilitate, and participate in community-focused working groups made up of InCommon and other global R&E federation participants to address the issues identified above.
 These working groups are expected to publish recommendations and requirements based on their findings, after review by InCommon Steering and/or InCommon staff.

 The TAC is effective when each of the following statements are true:

-- InCommon Steering, management, operations, and community derive great value from TAC’s activities.
+- InCommon Steering, management, operations, and participants derive great value from the TAC’s activities.

 - Interested members of the InCommon community are able to review and provide input to TAC’s activities.

 - The TAC includes representatives from across the diverse community of InCommon participants and, as appropriate, other global federations.